“The unfortunate thing about this world is that good habits

 - Ensuring that the young are not exposed to addictive products.

 - Ensuring that all know which products and drugs are addictive and harmful before use.

 - Helping those who are addicted to recover.

-- Fighting together against those designing addicting foods, electronics, and other products.
+- Stop those designing addicting foods, electronics, and other products.